numpy/numpy.org/NA-overview.rst

 from bit-patterns, so that he would at least have the option to use the one and ignore the other.

+One consequence of separating masks and bitpatterns as Nathaniel is proposing is that programmers cannot write generic code which handles both implementations of missing data simultaneously in a natural fashion.
+Programmers will have to explicitly test "is it masked?" and "does it support NA?" separately to properly support the system, increasing the amount of work they will have to do.

 How do you unmask or "peek behind" the mask?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~